drkostas/Youtube-FirstCommentBot/README.md

 - [commenter.yml](confs/commenter.yml): Used to run the `commenter` command
 - [accumulator.yml](confs/accumulator.yml): Used to run the `accumulator` command

-I am not going to go into depth for each available setting because you can use the three yml files as templates.
+I am not going to go into depth for each available setting because you can use the three YML files as templates.
 The only thing that should be mentioned is that I am using environmental variables to set most of the values.
 For example: `db_name: !ENV ${MYSQL_DB_NAME}`.
 You can replace the `!ENV ${MYSQL_DB_NAME}`